Last Updated on February 17, 2022 by Mark Ferguson

 Many people dream of buying a house, but when you buy, you usually need to sell at some point.
 Even if you never buy a house, you may end up having to sell a house you inherit.
 There are many ways to sell a house, and most people want to make the most money they can when they sell.
-In this article, we go over the different ways to sell a house, including the costs to sell a house and how to make the most money selling.
+In this article, we go over the different ways to sell a house, including the costs to sell a house and how to sell a house for the most money.
 I have sold thousands of houses myself as an agent, investor, and homeowner.

 What are the basics of selling a house?